Chen-Zidi/katacoda-scenarios/teamcity docker images/step1.md

-The first thing is set up TeamCity server.
+The first thing is to set up TeamCity Server.
 We need to pull the server image from the Docker Hub repository.
 This might need a few minutes.
 ```console
 docker pull jetbrains/teamcity-server
 ```